CamilaJaviera91/dag-first-approach/README.md

 ## 📌 Project Description

-This project automates the extraction, transformation, and export of sales data from a PostgreSQL database, enhances the data with exchange rate information, and exports the results in CSV and Google Sheets formats.
-It uses a Directed Acyclic Graph (DAG) to manage task dependencies and execute them in order.
+This project automates the extraction, transformation, and export of sales data from a PostgreSQL database.
+It enriches the data with real-time USD to CLP exchange rate information and exports the results to both CSV and Google Sheets formats.
+A Directed Acyclic Graph (DAG) is used to manage task dependencies and ensure the correct execution order.

 ---